Skip to content

 You can click on the Edit button against each entry to modify it if needed.

-Cisco WLC Settings
+Cisco WLC (AireOS) Settings

 Access Cisco WLC using web interface and click on Advanced.
 Go to Security > AAA > RADIUS > Authentication and add a new RADIUS server.
 The IP address and RADIUS secret shared by Splash Networks' support team will be entered here.